 Guidance and instructions

 - First, tune-in to yourself.
 Ask yourself ‘How do I feel right now?’ to help you become aware of and attend to your own emotions, thoughts and feelings, energy levels, physical sensations, intentions and any potential distractions.
-To attune to someone else, it is important to be well-regulated, i.e. calm and centred, know how you feel and aware of your body language, facial expressions and tone of voice.
+To support someone else, it is important to be well-regulated, i.e. calm and centred.

 - Think about your positioning in relation to the person you are with.
 How close or far and how high or low do you need to be to best connect with them in a way that is comfortable for you both?
 When you position yourself to be with the person notice how the person responds.